-Cost to deliver the National Plan for Music Education is revealed
+Facing The Music: Meeting the ambitions of the National Plan for Music Education

 In May 2024, we commissioned an independent think tank, Demos, to cost the English National Plan for Music Education.
 This research will allow us to understand the full costs associated with the government’s National Plan and therefore the real level of support needed for providers to deliver the plan.